a5huynh/athlabs.com/index.md

 ## a bit about me now

-Currently, I'm a senior software engineer at [Quid][quid] building key infrastructure and services to make it for clients to search, analyze, and visualize the world's collective intelligence.
+Currently, I'm a senior software engineer at [Quid][quid] building key infrastructure and services to make it easier for our clients to search, analyze, and visualize the world's collective intelligence.

 Sometimes I [ramble][blog] about things.